pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ## Product Configuration
 Before automating the configuration and install of the product, we need a config file.
-The simplest way is to choose your config options in the Ops Manager UI, then pull its resulting configuration.
+The simplest way is to choose your config options in the Tanzu Operations Manager UI, then pull its resulting configuration.

 !!!
 Info "Advanced Tile Config Option"